Executive Summary

 In developing the Blueprint, we had three objectives:

-1. Update our master plan to reflect the current situation.
+1. Update our master plan to reflect the emerging challenges.

 3. Shift focus to achieving a more robust community ecosystem with the objectives of safety, security and stability over the long term.